SamsKod/SamsSite/README.md

 ## Starting point

 The idé was to build a booking app for my familys summerhouse.
 We are always having trouble to handle the planing for the summer holidays.
 We have tried to schedule who and when with personal calendars or shared documents, with no success so I thought a web app could help.
 This is small and easy mvp, but hopefully it can grow.
 I started with three scetches.
 Both Calender view and Profile was added on the way as I was building and learning new things.
+I worked by the agile method and Github features for project and issues was used for handling user stories.

 ### Scetches